Fukaya categories of blowups: Introduction

 The open-closed and closed-open maps relate the Hochschild (co)homology with quantum cohomology.
-By definition the Hochschild cohomology is the cohomology of the endomorphism algebra of the identity: For any bulk deformation $\bb$ the closed-open map

-is a unital ring homomorphism.
-On the other hand, the open-closed map sends the Hochschild {\em homology} to the quantum cohomology $QH^{\dim(X) - \bullet}(X,\bb)$.
-By definition Hochschild homology for each $w \in \Lambda$ is the homology of a differential on

-obtained by a signed sum possible contractions using the $A_\infty$ composition maps on $\Fuk_\cL(X,\bb,w)$, see \eqref{hh} below.
-These groups combine via a direct sum into what we will call the Hochschild cohomology of the curved category $\Fuk_{\cL}(X,\bb)$:
+In the current framework, we use the Piunikhin--Salamon--Schwarz \cite{PSS} construction and the Cieliebak-Mohnke method to provide an independent construction of the bulk deformed quantum cohomology ring $QH^\bullet(X, \bb)$ (see Subsection \ref{quantumcohomology}).
+For any collection ${\mf L}$ of branes equipped with weakly bounding cochains, we define the open-closed map (Subsection \ref{section:OC})